 IMS High Touch Surfaces are Antimicrobial/Antifouling

 Several studies demonstrate that HAI pathogens frequently contaminate the patient environment, including both porous surfaces, such as curtains and hard, nonporous surfaces, such as bed rails and medical equipment.

 Contaminated surfaces are reservoirs for transmission of pathogens directly through patient contact with the environment or indirectly through contamination of health care workers’ hands and gloves.
 Hospital room surfaces are known to be unsanitary even after terminal disinfection with bleach, quaternary ammonium compounds, UV light or hydrogen peroxide vapor.
 Copper metal surfaces have been well accepted as protective against most microorganisms, including viruses.

-Walls and flooring represent the largest surface areas susceptible to contamination within the interiors of hospitals, nursing homes, daycare centers, gyms and cruise ships, where pathogens can be a cause for concern.
-Iasis Molecular Sciences’ self-disinfecting surfaces will mitigate the high level of pathogens living on surfaces in these establishments.
+Walls and flooring represent the largest surface areas susceptible to contamination within the interiors of hospitals, clinics, nursing homes, daycare centers, and gyms, where pathogens can be a cause for concern.
+IMS composite surfaces can mitigate pathogen contamination in healthcare and other environments.